 I have said it before, when someone you love dies, life should pause.
 A brief hiatus, allowing you to process the varying stages of grief... without having to force a smile or politely lie when asked, "How are you?'
-Maybe in a perfect world, then again in a perfect world, immense sorrow would not exist.
+Maybe in a perfect world, this would be possible.
+Then again, in a perfect world, immense sorrow would not exist.
 In a perfect world, my Mommom would still be here.
 In a perfect world, Jayde would not be sick.
-But our world is far from perfect and my Baby Girl needs me to be fierce...or at least half fierce...so no crawling back in bed and pulling the covers over my head.
+But our world is far from perfect, and my Baby Girl needs me to be fierce...or at least half fierce...so no crawling back in bed and pulling the covers over my head.

 I am curled up beside Jayde in the "parent’s recliner," listening to the slow drip of the IV, while she quietly rests.
-Many thoughts begin swirling through my mind, I realize the many stages of grief can be applied to more than grief.
+Many thoughts begin swirling through my mind, I realize the many stages of grief can be applied to more than the grief experienced after the death of a loved one.
 Denial, bargaining, blame, anger, sadness, and acceptance.

 Jayde's IV therapy was supposed to be done in our home.
 Since she is under 18, therapy must be done at the hospital.
-When I found out we were required to travel to the hospital once a week, I became frustrated - angry even.
-I thought of the many hours I could be performing more productive tasks, than sitting in a hospital...simply waiting for the bag to run dry.
+When I learned we were required to travel to the hospital once a week, I became frustrated - angry even.
+I pondered the many hours I could be performing more productive tasks than sitting in a hospital...simply waiting for the bag to run dry.
 To no avail, I even tried bargaining with the doctors and nurses to provide in-home therapy.

 I am exhausted from swimming through the stages.
-As I sit relaxing in the recliner, I am thankful for the opportunity to not be productive…for the opportunity of not pretending to be Supermom, to be just me and breathe.
+As I sit relaxing in the recliner, I am thankful for the opportunity to not be productive.
+Grateful for the opportunity of not pretending to be Supermom, to be just me and breathe.
 Some circumstances work out for the better, even when we cannot see the bigger picture from where we are standing.